cpressland/frontdoor-ipgroup-updater/README.md

 ```

 Note, `application_secret` is missing from the config file as its expected that you'd inject it via the aformentioned file in `/var/run/secrets`.
 Pydantic allows any configuration to be stored as a file, config, or environment variable.
 So you can mix and match for whatever works for you.

-# Things that could go wrong

-This application simply updates the IP Group with whatever it gets back from the Microsoft Documentation page, if Microsoft upload a borked version of this document it _could_ end up causing all traffic to be dropped by your firewall.
-For that reason, I've added some very basic validation in that we have to get back at _least_ 60 IPv4 Networks from the document or else the application terminates with a non-zero exit code.
-Pull requests are welcome to enhance this feature to something a little more robust.

-The best idea I have right now is to check the list already in the IP Group with the new list and determine if the data is wildly different, it should _almost_ always be in the same ballpark, a few records added, a few removed.